-House Democrats poised to pass sweeping elections bill as GOP legislatures push to restrict voting
+House Democrats pass sweeping elections bill as GOP legislatures push to restrict voting

 The bill also would require tech platforms to disclose political advertising information; establish a code of ethics for Supreme Court justices for the first time; restructure the Federal Election Commission to an odd number of members to break partisan deadlocks; and require presidential candidates to disclose their tax returns.

 The bill has become a lightning rod for Republican opposition, spurring claims that it is a partisan attempt to rewrite federal election laws in Democrats’ favor.
-No Republicans voted for the bill in 2019, and GOP leaders are confident that will remain the case this year as well.
+No Republicans voted for the bill in 2019 or Wednesday night, when the bill was approved 220-210.

 “It is not designed to protect Americans’ vote — it is designed to put a thumb on the scale in every election in America, so that Democrats can turn a temporary majority into permanent control,” House Minority Leader Kevin McCarthy (R-Calif.) said during floor debate Tuesday.
 “It is an unparalleled political grab.”